andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.en.md

 - title: Holmen 19A
   desc: "New apartment in Balestrand center for 4 people.
 2 bedrooms, (optional if you want single beds or double bed).
 Travel cot available.
 One extra guest in the extra bed.
-The apartment has a large balcony with several seats.
-Internet.
-50 meters to grocery store, restaurant / pub, aquarium, tourist information, kayak rental and Ribs tours.
-Ferry boat to and from Bergen, and further inland to Flåm.
-Great hiking opportunities in the mountains with many hiking trails in the area."
+The apartment has a large balcony with several seats."
   details:
     - "4 persons"
     - "- 2 bedrooms"